 We even thought the pricing was pretty reasonable and only fractionally higher to other breakfast places in London.
 We ordered cappuccinos, as well as salmon and eggs on avocado toast.
 It came out pretty swiftly and was presented beautifully.
 A perfect start to a day of exploring the London Bridge area!

 I wandered around for a while, and felt the sheer number of foodie choices a little overwhelming!
 I started with a coffee from Gentleman Baristas, which is on a small side street to the back of Borough Market.

-Borough Market always amazes me with the number of foodie options available and similarly, the sheer number of tourists and local city workers who visit here everyday for lunch.
+Borough Market always amazes me with the number of foodie options available.
+I’m also always shocked at the sheer number of tourists and local city workers who visit here everyday for lunch.

 So there’s my day exploring London Bridge.
 Unsurprisingly perhaps, it became a self-guided food tour because, after all, eating out is my favourite thing.